-21. Plaintiffs seek redress for the deprivation of their rights secured by Section 1557 of the Affordable Care Act, the United States Constitution, and the equitable powers of this Court to enjoin unlawful official conduct.
-This action is instituted pursuant to 42 U.S.C. § 18116 and 42 U.S.C. § 1983 to enjoin Defendants from enforcing the Act and for a declaration that the Act violates federal law.
-Therefore, this Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1343.

-- 22. This Court has personal jurisdiction over Defendants because Defendants are domiciled in Alabama and the denial of Plaintiffs' rights guaranteed by federal law occurred within Alabama. - 23.
-All Defendants reside in Alabama, and, upon information and belief, Defendants Ivey, Marshall, Bailey, Ventiere, and Anderson reside in this judicial district.
-Therefore, venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1). - 24.
+- 19. Plaintiffs seek redress for the deprivation of their rights secured by the United States Constitution and the equitable powers of this Court to enjoin unlawful official conduct.
+This action is instituted pursuant to 42 U.S.C. § 1983 to enjoin Defendants from enforcing the Act and for a declaration that the Act violates federal law.
+Therefore, this Court has subject matter jurisdiction pursuant to 28 U.S.C. §§ 1331 and 1343. - 20.
+This Court has personal jurisdiction over Defendants because Defendants are domiciled in Alabama and the denial of Plaintiffs' rights guaranteed by federal law occurred within Alabama. - 21.
+All Defendants reside in Alabama, and, upon information and belief, Defendants Marshall, Bailey, Ventiere, and Anderson reside in this judicial district.
+Therefore, venue is proper in this district pursuant to 28 U.S.C. § 1391(b)(1). - 22.
 If enforced, the Act would violate the federal statutory and constitutional rights of Plaintiffs in this judicial district.
-Therefore, venue is also proper in this district pursuant to 28 U.S.C § 1391(b)(2). - 25.
+Therefore, venue is also proper in this district pursuant to 28 U.S.C § 1391(b)(2). - 23.
 This Court has the authority to enter a declaratory judgment and to provide preliminary and permanent injunctive relief pursuant to Fed.
 R. Civ.
 P. 57 and 65, 28 U.S.C. §§ 2201 and 2202, and this Court's inherent equitable powers.